Legal

 Source of Funds and Source of Wealth Verification

-Understanding where a client’s money comes from is central to effective Anti-Money Laundering (AML) compliance, yet Source of Funds and Source of Wealth checks are often the part clients like least.
+Understanding where a client’s money comes from is central to effective Anti-money laundering (AML) compliance, yet Source of Funds and Source of Wealth checks are often the part clients like least.
 This course helps your teams handle SoF and SoW in a confident, proportionate way that protects the firm without needlessly frustrating clients.

 Online, self-paced learning